 - s.
 Deferred Outflows/Inflows of Resources In addition to assets and liabilities, the Authority reports in separate sections deferred outflows/inflows of resources.
 This separate financial statement element-deferred outflows/inflows of resources-represents a consumption of net position that applies to a future period(s) and thus is recognized as an outflow of resources (expense) until then. - t.
-Net Position The difference between assets and liabilities is presented as "Net Position Deficit."
-Components of net position are the following: - 1) Net investment in capital assets Consists of Capital Assets, net of accumulated depreciation reduced by the outstanding balance of any bonds, mortgage notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.

-Net investment in capital assets comprised of the following:
+Net Position The difference between assets and liabilities is presented as Net Position.
+Components of net position are the following: - 1) Net investment in capital assets Consists of Capital Assets, net of accumulated depreciation reduced by the outstanding balance of any bonds, mortgage notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - 2) Restricted for other purposes This restriction is imposed by the grantors and contributors.
+Given the Authority's net deficit, no net position was reported as restricted for other purposes. - 3) Unrestricted This component of net position consists of net position that does not meet the definition of "restricted" or "net investment in capital assets." . - u.
+Operating Revenues and Expenses The Authority distinguishes operating revenues and expenses from non-operating items. - v.
+Non-operating Revenues include Federal grants and other grants from the Commonwealth of Puerto Rico, which are subject to appropriations contingent on the availability of funds from the Commonwealth and legislative approval. - w.
+Risk Financing The Authority carries commercial insurance to cover casualty, theft, claim and other loss.
+The current insurance policies have not been cancelled or terminated.
+Coverage is from July 1st to June 30th of each fiscal year.
+The Authority has not settled any claims in excess of its insurance coverage during the past three years.
+The Authority also pays premiums for workers compensation insurance to another component unit of the Commonwealth. - x.
+Rental Revenue and Receivable All rental revenues are from charges to the Commonwealth and its component units and related rental receivable that are due by such entities.